novnc/websockify/README.md

 then proxies WebSockets traffic directed to the original port to the new (moved) port of the program.

+You can build rebind.so like so:

+    cd rebind
+    make
+    cd ..

 The program wrap mode is invoked by replacing the target with `--` followed by the program command line to wrap.